 This site uses cookies to measure how you use the website so it can be updated and improved based on your needs and also uses cookies to help remember the notifications you’ve seen, like this one, so that we don’t show them to you again.
 If you could also tell us a little bit about yourself, this information will help us understand how we can support you better and make this site even easier for you to use and navigate.

-This database contains 23 studies, archived under the term: "Case management / Care navigator"
+This database contains 23 records archived under the term "Case management / Care navigator".
+Narrow your results, or explore this archive further by selecting from the filters below...

 Background: Emergency room (ER) re-hospitalizations are prevalent in severe Alzheimer’s disease affected older patients.
 Design: Quasi-experimental before and after study.
 Setting: Discharge of severely demented patients from a Special Alzheimer Acute Care Unit.
 Participants: A total of 390 patients hospitalized in the unit from 2007 through 2009, with at least one of the following characteristics: […]